-Independence Fleet (IDF / IDFleet.com) is an online Star Trek role play-by-post / simming / creative writing club that was founded on July 4, 2001 by James D. West, Charles Star, and Robert Seldon with three original games: the USS Sunfire, USS Avalon & USS Washington.
+Independence Fleet (IDF / IDFleet.com) is an online Star Trek role play-by-post / role play-by-email / simming / creative writing club that was founded on July 4, 2001 by James D. West, Charles Star, and Robert Seldon with three original games: the USS Sunfire, USS Avalon & USS Washington.
 Our tradition, however, dates back to February 16, 2000, when the three founders began their adventures on old Utopia Fleet’s role play-by-email USS Sunfire, commanded by Commodore Jay “Robbie” Robertson.

 In the many years since, hundreds if not thousands of Star Trek fans have made IDF their role playing home and written their galactic adventures with fellow Star Trek fans from around the world.
-While we’ve come a long ways from our humble beginnings on Angelfire and YahooGroups, three factors still separate us from other similar groups:
+While we’ve come a long way from our humble beginnings on Angelfire and YahooGroups, three factors still separate us from other similar groups:

 - Captains have autonomy over their sims: With few fleet requirements, Commanding Officers are free to lead their role plays as they see fit

 - We regularly recognize crew members for their contributions: Each month we present eight unique awards for role playing excellence

 - We’re a family: You can’t truly appreciate the community atmosphere here without experiencing it yourself

 What is play by post?